Paul Green (rugby league): Personal life

 Green was married to Amanda and had two children.
 He played the violin and was a pilot of both fixed-wing planes and helicopters.

 Death

 Green died by suicide at his Wynnum, Brisbane, home on 11 August 2022, aged 49.

 Green's brain was donated to the Australian Sports Brain Bank, with his family posting on the website "In memory of our beloved Paul, we ask that you support the pioneering work of the Australian Sports Brain Bank" with a goal of raising monies for further understanding of the concussion-related condition chronic traumatic encephalopathy (CTE).
-A post-mortem examination revealed that Green was suffering from one of the most "severe forms" of CTE.
+A post-mortem examination revealed that Green had one of the most "severe forms" of CTE.
 Professor Michael Buckland said Green had "an organic brain disease which robbed him of his decision-making and impulse control."
 He added Green would likely have been "symptomatic for some time."